JulioGalindo/Paraview-mac-arm-installation/README.md

 Open ParaView from /Applications/ParaView.app.
 Make sure plugins are recognized correctly from the /Applications/ParaView.app/Contents/lib/paraview-5.13/plugins/ directory.
 If the application icon does not display correctly in the Dock, follow the steps to manually update the icon as detailed in previous sections.
+Troubleshooting

+If any issues arise with missing dependencies, environment variables, or missing components, refer to the troubleshooting steps, ensure all paths are set correctly, and check that the necessary dependencies were installed properly.